International Breast Cancer Study Group Bern, Switzerland

 Results from two international clinical trials—the Suppression of Ovarian Function Trial (SOFT) and the Tamoxifen and Exemestane Trial (TEXT)—led to new clinical guidelines for the treatment of estrogen receptor (ER)-positive breast cancer in premenopausal women.
 The initial results from the trials supported the use of ovarian suppression drugs in addition to anti-estrogen therapy to preserve fertility in women who intended to have children after treatment.
 However, further follow-up is needed to fully understand the implications of treatment decisions on overall survival and late side effects of therapy.
 With support from BCRF, Dr. Regan and her colleagues at the International Breast Cancer Study Group are able to extend the follow-up of all women participating in SOFT and TEXT to a minimum of 10 years.
 Their results will be important in clinical decision making for young women with ER-positive breast cancer.

 Dr. Regan and her colleagues will continue to follow patients from the SOFT and TEXT trials with the goal of completing more than 20 years of follow-up.
 Her team credits BCRF as the core supporter for long term follow-up of SOFT and TEXT which is critical to ensure the efficacy of ovarian suppression in the reduction of late recurrence and identify any long-term side effects.
-And to enhance the reliability of biomarker research conducted using patient samples from these studies.
+Long term follow- up also enhances the reliability of biomarker research conducted using patient samples from these studies.
+In the next year, they plan to close the SOFT and TEXT trial participating sites and complete reporting of the final main results of the trials after >15 years median follow-up.
+They will also investigate post-treatment implications of therapy in the trials, specifically occurrence of clinically significant cardiovascular and cerebrovascular events, bone fractures, and the recovery of menstrual function and successful pregnancy.
+With long-term results of efficacy of the different adjuvant endocrine therapy regimens, these are the most significant potential long-term side effects important to consider when weighing the efficacy of different regimens.
+Finally, Dr. Regan and her team will leverage data from SOFT and TEXT trials to complement long-term follow-up of premenopausal patients with HR-positive tumors enrolled in the POSITIVE prospective trial testing endocrine therapy pause in patients with breast cancer to attempt pregnancy.

 Meredith Regan, ScD is Associate Professor of Medicine, Division of Biostatistics, Dana-Farber Cancer Institute and Harvard Medical School.
 She is the Director, Statistical and Data Management Center for the International Breast Cancer Study Group (IBCSG), a Swiss non-profit research organization dedicated for over 40 years to innovative clinical research to improve treatment options and the quality of life of breast cancer patients.
 Since 2003 she has been the lead statistician for the IBCSG’s SOFT and TEXT phase III clinical trials.
 Together with the trials’ co-chairs, she has led the analysis and reporting of the trials’ primary efficacy results—supporting the use of aromatase inhibitor (AI) with ovarian function suppression (OFS) as adjuvant endocrine therapy option for premenopausal women, and clarifying the role of OFS in addition to tamoxifen.
 She continues in this role as the trials continue to collect longer-term patient follow-up to understand the impact of these therapies on late recurrence and survival and any associated late side effects of the therapies.
 Dr. Regan’s research interests extend to clinical-translational investigations to individualize endocrine therapy treatment selection, and clinical trial design and endpoints.